 We strive to streamline and improve our workflow every day.
 Accordingly, we work to simplify complex tasks by remembering the following precepts:

 - Remove all steps that aren’t essential to a process.

 - Switch to alternative ways of communicating with candidates and clients.

 - Track the amount of time spent on each process to determine where we spend the most time.

 - Allocate time slots to each task and stick to them.
 If a task overruns, consider how this can be improved.

 Take Advantage of Technology

 There is an abundance of technology to guarantee success, for a generalized organization and specialized agencies (from a health staffing agency to an accounting staffing agency) to refine their craft.
 Technology streamlines all processes, manages candidates, and even helps modify job postings to ensure the widest possible effective outreach.

 That said, technology is about more than automating cumbersome processes.
-It also frees up our resources; it allows us complete visibility to and preservation of our contracts, invoices, timesheets, and reporting.
+It also frees up our resources; it allows us to complete visibility to and preservation of our contracts, invoices, timesheets and reporting.